laravel/docs/requests.md

     $ipAddress = $request->ip();

-If you need to inspect all of the client IP addesses that were forwarded you may use the `ips` method:
+If you would like to retrieve an array of IP addresses, including all of the client IP addesses that were forwarded by proxies, you may use the `ips` method:

     $ipAddresses = $request->ips();

-> **Warning:**
-> In the returned array of `ips` the most trusted IP address is first, and the least trusted one last.
-The "real" client IP address is the last one, but this is also the least trusted one.
-Trusted proxies are stripped.
-Use this method carefully; you should preferable use `ip` instead.
+In general, IP addresses should be considered untrusted, user-controlled input and be used for informational purposes only.

 <a name="content-negotiation"></a>
 ### Content Negotiation